The Shareholders Madras Fertilizers Limited

-The details are contained in the Annual Report on CSR activities is enclosed as Annexure VIII forming part of this report.
+However the Company has carried out the following CSR activitiesduring the financial year 2020-21.
+The details are contained in the Annual Report on CSRactivities which is enclosed as Annexure - VIII forming part of this report.

 Material changes and commitments

-There were no material changes and commitments affecting the financial position of thecompany between the end of financial year (March 31 2019) and the date ofthe report.
+There were no material changes and commitments affecting the financialposition of the company between the end of financial year March 31 2021 and the date ofthe report.